Innovative Approaches in Soil Carbon Sequestration Modelling for Better Prediction with Limited Data: Introduction

 We organise the rest of the paper as follows.
+The datasets used in this study are described in Section \ref{DataBackground}.
+We introduce our model framework and the LFO-CV criterion in Section \ref{Methods}.
 In Section \ref{ModelStructure} the structure of the models is described.
-In Section \ref{ComparingModels}, we compare the models based on their out-of-sample predictive accuracy.
-We quantify the uncertainty of our estimate in Section \ref{inference}.
+In Section \ref{results}, we compare the models based on their out-of-sample predictive accuracy and quantify the uncertainty of our estimate.
 Section \ref{SectionConclusion} presents a discussion of this study and our results.
-We introduce our model framework and the LFO-CV criterion in Section \ref{Methods}.